➤ Request more information

 You must take the following courses.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course is designed to provide a historical and conceptual foundation in the discipline of curriculum and instruction for those beginning their graduate work.
 It will cover the historical and philosophical beginnings of the traditional content taught in the public school systems in the U.S., from pre-kindergarten through completion of the academic core of post-secondary schooling.
 Examination of key components of the purpose and methods of instruction will punctuate the historical context to identify specific C&I elements in some of the following eras: ancient and pre-modern contributions, Pre-Colonial and Colonial American schooling, early foundations of instruction in the U.S., implications of modern C&I, and trends in post-modern C&I. A major element of the course will be the development of a research topic and subsequent student project focusing on the topic.
-Pre-requisites: Graduate Standing
+Prerequisite: Graduate standing Fixed 1st Course

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Engage in critical analysis of education’s place in today’s rapidly changing local and global society with a focus on comprehending education from historic, philosophic, social and cultural perspectives and the impact of those perspectives on current practice.
 Evaluate curricular and instructional perspectives and ways of viewing educational history from a theoretically informed lens.
 Critically examine the practices and policies used in schooling to enact decisions on curricular reforms in schooling with a critical understanding of diversity, social inequity, and equal educational opportunities.
 Pre-requisites: Graduate Standing

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course provides the competencies required for critical understanding, evaluation and utilization of published educational research.
 The course addresses quantitative and qualitative research methods.
 Topics include problem formulation and refinement; research design; sampling; measurement and data collection; data-analysis techniques; and the inference process.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 You must take the following courses.

-Duration: 7 weeks | Credit Hours: 3
+Duration: 7 weeks

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Focus will be on legal issues relating to mild disabilities.
 Research topics in specified Supreme Court cases will be required.
 Important aspects of IDEA will be discussed.
 The educational focus will be on inclusion within the mainstream program, and cooperative service programs involving regular and special education teachers, consultative teaching, and content mastery programs.
 May be taken concurrently with EDSE 5305.
 Prerequisites: EDSE 5305.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Focus will be on legal issues relating to moderate, severe and profound disabilities.
 Research topics in specified Supreme Court case will be required.
 Important aspects of IDEA will be discussed.
 The educational focus will be on resource room and self-contained programs as well as special schools, hospitals or other long-term program.
 May be taken concurrently with EDSE 5305.
 Prerequisites: EDSE 5305.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This is an intermediate level course for candidates seeking a MS in Special Education.
 Course content includes the major concepts and techniques of effective classroom and Applied Behavior Analysis for children and youth with disabilities experiencing academic and/or behavioral difficulties.
 Course activities include lectures, group discussions and assignments concerning effective classroom management, as well as behavior plan development for students with disabilities.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course is designed to develop the knowledge and skills needed to effectively collaborate and consult with families, school personnel and community members in educational settings.
 Other topics include team membership, co-teaching, supervision of paraprofessionals, partnerships with families and development of interagency agreements to address the needs of individuals with disabilities.

-Submit the form below, and a representative will contact you to answer any questions!
+Submit this form, and an Enrollment Specialist will contact you to answer your questions.